PeachyDB-Inc/PeachyDB/Deployment/Tool7-ClientStackRemoveInstances.md

 # 7. Remove Instances from Client Stack
-In the main menu, choice '7' is meant for removing one or more AWS EC2 Instances from the Client Stack
+In the main menu, choice '7' is meant for removing one or more AWS EC2 Instances from the Client Stack.
+In order to remove EC2 instances from a Client stack you have to determine the AWS Instance Ids of the instances.
+This is done by following steps in Describe Client Stack.
+Once the Instance ids to be removed are available we do the following.

 ```shell
 prompt> python3 peachydb_cluster_tool.py